The Bratwurst VS Frankfurter War!

 Each chef/butcher has their own meticulous approach to maximising the taste, flavour and ultimately value of this sausage.

-The frankfurter is another German sausage and is also known as the 'Vienna sausage'.
+The Frankfurter is another German sausage and could also be referred to as the Vienna sausage.

 This is a sausage far more common in most parts of the world.
 It has the regular thinned outlook with a slippery/smooth surface and a certain ‘bite’ to it.
 Compared to the bratwurst, it is usually not as large nor as coarse with its texture (however bare in mind there are many different sizes available, for example, the Jumbo Frankfurter).

 The delicious Frankfurter is well regarded in North America.
 While, the bratwurst is often limited to sports stadiums, the Frankfurter is far more common.
 It is spread all across the continent and can be found in countless variations.

 Furhtermore, there are numerous methods for preparing the Frankfurter, similar to the Bratwurst.
 However, Frankfurters can be cooked in Bain Maires, whereas this is not a method we would recommend for the Brawurst.

 And the winner is…

 So, what is it when it comes to Bratwurst vs Frankfurter?